Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Mathematical Background

 \section{Mathematical Background}

-This section provides the necessary technical background on advanced control techniques relevant to this work, covering RL, MPC, and the Differentiable MPC policy framework used in Ibex-RL.
-While these methods are adaptable to partially-observed systems (e.g., through the addition of a state estimator), this work assumes the state is perfectly observable.
+This section provides technical background on RL, MPC, and the Differentiable MPC policy framework used in Ibex-RL.
+While these methods are adaptable to partially-observed systems, this work assumes the state is perfectly observable.
+Throughout this paper, we adopt standard control theory notation: $x_t \in \mathbb{R}^{n_x}$ denotes the state, $u_t \in \mathbb{R}^{n_u}$ the control action, and $d_t \in \mathbb{R}^{n_d}$ the measurable disturbance at time $t$.